Deb Shops

-Deb Shops was a specialty retail chain store and catalog in the United States, selling women's clothing and accessories under its own private labels, as well as other labels, then exclusively an online retailer.
+Deb Shops, Inc. was a specialty retail chain store and catalog in the United States, selling women's clothing and accessories under its own private labels, as well as other labels, then exclusively an online retailer.
 The company was based in Philadelphia and principally served junior and plus-sized women in their early teens through their late twenties.
 At its peak Deb Shops operated 337 stores across 42 states.
 Following two bankruptcies in 2015, it became an exclusively plus-size online store.

 History

 The company was founded by Philip Rounick and Aaron Weiner, who opened their first store under the name JOY Hosiery in Philadelphia in 1932.
 JOY Hosiery initially sold reasonably priced hosiery, lingerie, and foundations in a wide variety of styles.
 In 1939, newly available nylon stockings were added to its inventory.

 The company expanded in the Philadelphia area in the 1950s.
 The company co-founder Philip Rounick's son, Marvin Rounick, became more involved in the management of the company after joining in 1961.
 Co-founder Aaron Weiner's son, Warren Weiner, followed suit in 1965.
 During this time the company observed the new phenomenon of suburban growth and construction of shopping malls.
 They decided to open stores in several locations, make the stores larger, and offer more merchandise.

 In the 1970s, Marvin Rounick and Warren Weiner closed most of the neighborhood stores and focused on opening larger stores in shopping malls.
 The chain was renamed to Deb Shops and re-focused on women's and girls' clothing.